 Sheep on the Range, Colina Mariposa: by Jaime Yarbrough

 Natural View, Colina Mariposa: by Jamie Yarbrough

-Approximately 1 mile of soft surface trail is accessible only from the adjacent neighborhood.
-In the future, the Fort Collins/Loveland paved trail is planned to traverse Colina Mariposa parallel to Shields Street.
+Approximately 1 mile of soft surface trail is accessible from the adjacent neighborhood and a section of the Long View Trail provides access to Colina Mariposa.
+Long View Trail connects Fort Collins and Loveland parallel to Shields Street.

 - Know before you go safety and recreation information.